Joint Instability

 Musculoskeletal

-DVA Joint Instability Claims
+DVA Joint Instability Payout & Compensation Claims

 Joint instability (the tendency for a joint to give way or feel unstable, particularly under load) is claimable through DVA when caused by service-related injury.
 Shoulder, knee, and ankle instability are the most common presentations in veterans.